Sergej Maslobojev: GLORY Light heavyweight champion

 Maslobojev was expected to face the #1 ranked Glory light heavyweight contender Luis Tavares for the vacant Glory Light Heavyweight Championship at Glory 81: Ben Saddik vs. Adegbuy 2 on 20 August 2022.
 The fight was cancelled on 10 August 2022, due to "reasons on the part of Tavares".
 Later that day, it was revealed that Tavares had tested positive for performance enhancing drugs.
 Maslobojev was instead scheduled to face Tarik Khbabez for the vacant title.
 Maslobojev won the fight by split decision.

 Maslobojev made his first title defense against the one-time Glory light heavyweight title challenger Donegi Abena at Glory 83 on February 11, 2023.
 He lost the fight by a fourth-round technical knockout.
 The ringside physician stopped the fight due to a cut on Maslobojev's right shin.

+Maslobojev faced Rhys Brudenell at KOK 117 Mega Series in Vilnius.
+He won the fight by first-round knockout.

+Later GLORY career

+Maslobojev faced Bogdan Stoica in the quarterfinals of the Glory Light Heavyweight Grand Prix, held on June 8, 2024, in Rotterdam, Netherlands.
+He won the fight by a first-round technical knockout.
+Maslobojev next faced Bahram Rajabzadeh in semifinals of the one-day tournament.
+He retired from the contest 20 seconds into the second round, after a headbutt from Rajabzadeh left him with a cut on his chin.

+Maslobojev faced Mohammed Hamdi at UTMA #9 on September 28, 2024.
+He won the fight by unanimous decision.

+Maslobojev faced Ștefan Lătescu at Glory Collision 7 on December 7, 2024.
+He won the fight by unanimous decision.

+Maslobojev faced Jimmy Livinus at UTMA #11 on February 22, 2025.
+He won the fight by a second-round knockout.

+Maslobojev challenged the Glory Light Heavyweight champion Tarik Khbabez at Glory 100 on June 14, 2025.
+He won the fight by a fourth-round technical knockout.

+On August 26, 2025, Maslobojev vacated the Glory Light Heavyweight Championship following a positive test to a banned substance on a sample coming from Tarik Khbabez fight which took place at Glory 100 on June 14, 2025.